VaibhavJain2609/savis3/README.md

 3. Run `npm install` to install all the dependencies.

 # Testing
+## Unit Testing

 ### Running unit tests
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests via [Jest] https://github.com/jestjs/jest.

+### Running all test
+Run `npm run test:coverage` to execute a test for all the features with a unit test.
+Once all the test has ran the results will show up in the terminal as well as in the file Savis3 -> coverage -> index.html.

+## Functional Testing

-### Running end-to-end tests
+### Running end-to-end functional test
-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Before running tests, the Angular project needs to be deployed into a local server using `ng serve`.
+This command compiles the application and starts a development server

+Run `npm run cypress:open` to execute the automated tests via [Cypress] https://github.com/cypress-io/cypress

+Once Cypress is open select "E2E testing" then select the preferred browser then Start.

+Every feature/component has its own spec, clicking on them will start the automated tests for that specific feature or component.

 # Deployment
 The project is setup with Github Actions to automatically deploy the project to Github Pages.
 To deploy the project, simply push your changes to the `main` branch and the deployment will be triggered automatically.